 3. Prevents Dehydration

-We’re talking about plenty of fresh distilled water found in cucumbers.
-You won’t have to worry about electrolyte imbalance due to dehydration, since cucumbers will take care of it.
+We’re talking about plenty of water found in cucumbers along with lots of minerals.
+You won’t have to worry about electrolyte imbalance due to dehydration since cucumbers will take care of it.

 4. Enhances Skin Elasticity